LysTech/lys/README.md

 print(sampled)
 ```

-The `Jacobian` class and its associated functions provide a way to load, represent, and work with Jacobian matrices, which are typically used in neuroimaging and optical modeling to describe how measurements relate to changes in tissue properties at different locations in the brain.

 **Key Features:**

   - The class provides a method `sample_at_vertices(vertices)` to interpolate values from the Jacobian at arbitrary 3D coordinates using linear interpolation.